apache/httpd-site/content/docs-project/contribute.md

   idea.
 - **Join the conversation** — Subscribe to `docs@httpd.apache.org` and
   weigh in on ongoing discussions.

+### Fast Path for Small Fixes

+You don't need SVN to report a problem or suggest a fix.
+For typos or small corrections, just describe the fix in an email to `docs@httpd.apache.org`, or open a Bugzilla ticket with the corrected text.
+A committer will apply it for you.

+For anything more than a sentence or two, the SVN patch workflow (described below) is preferred — it gives reviewers the full context of your change.

 ### Fix and Improve (SVN patch workflow)